BICS Call for Themed Issues

 BICS Themed Issues: New Proposals

 Since 2018 the journal has published two themed issues each year.
-Recent themed issues include ‘The Divine Plato’: philosophy and literature in the Second Sophistic, Problems with Greek Gods and Decolonising Classics in Africa.
+Recent themed issues include ‘The Divine Plato’: philosophy and literature in the Second Sophistic, Domestic violence and vulnerability in the Roman world and Hellenistic Aesthetics: Approaches and Frameworks.

 The aim of a themed issue is to explore a particular topic within Classics (broadly defined and including archaeology) by bringing together a range of voices to share new ideas which advance Classical research.